BenPope95/scaffold-eth-substreams-challenge/README.md

 ### 🖊️ What is filled out:

 - Your `map_events` module takes in `blk: eth::Block` (blocks).
-- The module returns : `Result<Transfers, substreams::errors::Error>`.
+- The module returns: `Result<Transfers, substreams::errors::Error>`.
   > map_modules always return [Result Types](https://doc.rust-lang.org/rust-by-example/error/result.html).
 - `token_meta` is a helper that makes RPC calls to fetch token `name` and `symbol`.
   > Take a look at rpc.rs if you're curious about how RPC calls work.